Sightseeing by bicycle

 For one-day and weekend trips, see Tours on two wheels.

-Passes for the 8,500 weeklong riders and 1,500 daily riders are chosen by lottery; deadline is Feb.
+Passes for the 8,500 weeklong riders are chosen by lottery; deadline is Feb.
 15 for paper entries and April 1 for on-line entries.
 Results are posted May 1.

 There aren't any official rest stops, but towns along the route offer entertainment, games and food, and vendors offer food all along the route.
 Many citizens and businesses offer free camping or lodgings to riders.

 Want to know what it's like?
-Here's a New York Times video of the tour in 2010, the year I rode on it.
+Here's a New York Times video of the tour.

 © Kirt Livernois